shridpant/poker/README.md

 Kuhn poker is a simple poker variant played with just 3 cards: Jack (J), Queen (Q), and King (K).

 1. **Setup**:
-   - Each player antes 1 chip to the pot and receives 1 card
+   - Each player antes 1 chip to the pot and receives 1 card.
-   - Cards are ranked from lowest to highest: J < Q < K
+   - Cards are ranked from lowest to highest: J < Q < K.

 2. **Gameplay**:
-   - First betting round: Players can check or bet 1 chip
+   - First betting round: Players can check or bet 1 chip.
-   - If there's a bet, the other player can call or fold
+   - If there's a bet, the other player can call or fold.
-   - If both players check, cards are revealed (showdown)
+   - If both players check, cards are revealed (showdown).
-   - If a player bets and the other calls, there's another betting round
+   - If a player bets and the other calls, there's another betting round.

 3. **Winner**: The highest card wins the pot.
 If a player folds, the other player wins automatically.